cryostatio/cryostatio.github.io/guides/_subsections/capture-a-heap-dump.md

     <li>
       {% capture diagnostics-card-finish %}
       <p>
         After clicking <i>Finish</i>, the <code>card</code> will be added to the dashboard.
-You can click the <i>Invoke Heap Dump</i> button in the middle of the <code>card</code> at any time to trigger a thread dump that will then be uploaded to the archives.
+You can click the <i>Invoke Heap Dump</i> button in the middle of the <code>card</code> at any time to trigger a heap dump that will then be uploaded to the archives.
 If the button is disabled check that the target is a <b>Cryostat Agent</b> target
     </p>
     {% endcapture %}
     {% include howto_step.html
       summary="Finish <code>Card</code> Creation"
-      image-name="4.1.0/diagnostics-card.png"
+      image-name="4.1.0/dashboard/diagnostics-card.png"
       caption="The <i>Diagnostics</i> <code>card</code> displayed on the dashboard."
       text=diagnostics-card-finish
     %}